samisnotinsane/HybridImages/README.md

 To create hybrid images, [Gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) is used.
 This convolves an input image with a [Gaussian function](https://en.wikipedia.org/wiki/Gaussian_function) which is visualised below.
 This function accepts a parameter, sigma, which in the context of image convolution means how much to blur an image.

 ![A Gaussian function](https://upload.wikimedia.org/wikipedia/commons/thumb/e/ee/Gaussian_2d_surface.png/220px-Gaussian_2d_surface.png)
-## Usage
-This package only relies on numpy to perform all kinds of convolution.
-The unit tests make use of [scipy.signal.convolve2d](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.convolve2d.html) as a basis for comparison and checking correctness.

-[matplotlib](https://matplotlib.org) is required to visualise images and [Pillow](https://pillow.readthedocs.io/en/stable/) is used to load image files.

-See ``Harness.py`` for a self contained example.
-It also contains some helper methods for common image operations such as loading, viewing and saving.